-The majority of domestic violence or abuse is committed by men against women, however victims do not solely come from one gender or ethnic group.
-Men are abused by female partners, abuse occurs in same sex relationships, by young people against other family members or partners (teenage domestic abuse and violence is the most common), as well as abuse of older relatives or those with physical or learning disabilities.
-Domestic violence and abuse occurs irrespective of social class, racial, ethnic, cultural, religious or sexual relationships or identity.
+The majority of domestic abuse is committed by men against women, however victims do not solely come from one gender or ethnic group.
+Men are abused by female partners, abuse occurs in same sex relationships, by young people against other family members or partners (teenage domestic abuse is the most common), as well as abuse of older relatives or those with physical or learning disabilities.
+Domestic abuse occurs irrespective of social class, racial, ethnic, cultural, religious or sexual relationships or identity.

-3. Working with People where there are Concerns of Domestic Violence or Abuse
+3. Working with People where there are Concerns of Domestic Abuse

 On average victims experience on average 50 incidents, and over a two and a half year period, before seeking support (see SafeLives).

-The overall aims of those professionals responsible for safeguarding adults who are experiencing or at risk of domestic violence and abuse are:
+Work with adult adults who are experiencing or at risk of domestic abuse should seek to:

-- to support victims to get protection from violence by providing relevant practical and other assistance;
+- support victims to get protection from abuse by providing relevant practical and other assistance;

 - support non-abusing parents in making safe choices for themselves and their children, where appropriate.

-Professionals from any agency may receive a disclosure from a victim or perpetrator about domestic violence or abuse, or suspect that such behaviour may be taking place.
-They should, therefore, be familiar with signs of domestic abuse or violence, and know how to respond to such a disclosure.
-The South Tyneside Safeguarding Children and Adults Partnership and individual partner agencies as appropriate should ensure that training in relation to domestic violence and abuse is provided for staff (see Safeguarding Training for Staff and Volunteers).
+Professionals from any agency may receive a disclosure from a victim or perpetrator about domestic abuse, or have concerns that such behaviour may be taking place.
+All staff and volunteers working with adults and children should be familiar with signs of domestic abuse, and know how to respond to such a disclosure.
+The South Tyneside Safeguarding Children and Adults Partnership, and individual partner agencies as appropriate should ensure that training in relation to domestic abuse is provided for staff (see Safeguarding Training for Staff and Volunteers).

 Concerns may also be reported by a member of the extended family, friend or neighbour for example.
 Such information must be responded to in accordance with these procedures.

-Professionals in contact with adults who are threatening or abusive need to be aware of the potential for that individual to be also abusive in their personal relationships.
-They should, therefore, assess whether domestic violence and abuse is occurring within the family environment.
+Professionals in contact with adults who are threatening or abusive to them in their role as a worker, need to be aware of the potential for that individual to be also abusive in their personal relationships.
+They should, therefore, assess whether domestic abuse may be occurring within the family environment.

-See also SafeLives: Resources for identifying the risk victims face.
-This includes the Domestic Abuse, Stalking and Harassment (DASH) checklist.
+See also SafeLives: Resources for identifying the risk victims face, including the Domestic Abuse, Stalking and Harassment (DASH) checklist.

-When conducting any assessment, professionals need to consider offering adults with whom they are working the opportunity of being seen alone to enable them to ask whether they are experiencing, or have previously experienced, domestic violence or abuse.
-This may include asking direct questions about domestic violence or abuse and asking whether domestic violence and abuse has occurred whenever adult abuse is suspected.
+When carrying out any assessment, professionals should consider seeing the adult on their own so they can ask them whether they are experiencing, or have previously experienced, domestic abuse.
+This may include asking direct questions about domestic abuse and asking whether domestic abuse has occurred whenever adult abuse is suspected.
 This should be considered at all stages of assessment, enquiries and intervention.

-When assessing domestic abuse or violence and the needs of the adult living with domestic violence and abuse, the following questions should be considered:
+When assessing risks around domestic abuse and the needs of the adult living with domestic abuse, the following factors should be considered: